Counseling for Ministers and All Professional Caregivers

 25% don’t know where to turn when they have family or personal conflict issues.

-25% of pastors’ wives see their husband’s work schedule as a source of conflict.
+25% of pastors’ spouses see their work schedule as a source of conflict.

 33% felt burned out within their first five years of ministry.